Lupus Fatigue vs. Flare Fatigue: How to Tell Them Apart

 Flare fatigue is different in character.
 It tends to arrive more suddenly.
 It’s often accompanied by other symptoms, joint pain increasing, a rash returning, headaches worsening.
 It may feel heavier or more total than your baseline.
 And critically, it often signals that disease activity is escalating before your other markers make it obvious.

-None of these descriptions are universal.
-What matters is learning your own pattern.
+None of these patterns are universal.
+What matters is learning yours.

 How Symptom Tracking Makes the Pattern Visible